 Try to set the largest possible deflection.
+Generally the Cyclic pitch angles (range) should be equal or lower than Collective pitch.
 This parameter does not directly affect the speed of rotation, but if it is too low, the model may not have consistent pitch and roll rates.
-This setting should be done with 0° collective pitch.
-Then carefully check maximum stick deflection in all directions to ensure that mechanical binding does not occur.
-This should also then be done with maximum and minimum collective pitch.
-Generally there is no reason to set deflection higher than maximum collective pitch angle.
-This parameter act as a so called Cyclic Ring.
+The setting should be done with 0° collective pitch.
+Then carefully move with sticks in all directions to ensure that mechanical binding does not occur.
+This should also be done for the maximum and minimum Collective pitch.

 Rudder end-points (tuning)